cdrrazan/relinkly/README.md

 api.tags_link(id, options)          # GET /v1/links/:id/tags
 ```

-### Make a new branded short link
+#### Make a new branded short link

 ```ruby
 my_domain = api.domains.first
 link = api.shorten('https://google.com', domain: my_domain.to_h, title: 'Google', description: 'Google Homepage')
 ```

-### Workspace workaround
+#### Workspace workaround
 Please see the applicable methods for options available when making requests.
 In case of new link creation, default workspace is selected if workspace isn't mentioned explictly.
-Please pass the workspace_id in the options as follows in case you want to created branded link to another workspace.
+Please pass the workspace_id in the options as follows in case you want to create branded link to another workspace.

 ```ruby
 my_domain = api.domains.first